 Check out the kick in the butt here:

-Anyhoo, that’s concludes our little trip down nostalgia lane.
+Anyhoo, that’s concludes our little trip down nostalgia lane at My Life!
 I hope you enjoyed it as much as I did.

 What is your favourite article here at My Life!
 Teaching in a Korean University?
 Leave a comment below and let us know what you think.